top of page

 • Is your pottery oven safe?

 Yes.
 Clay is fired in a kiln at up to about 1260 degrees C. So in your domestic oven that goes up to 260 at full whack ceramic casseroles and dishes are barely noticing that it's got a little warm.
+Although I wouldn't recommend using a decorative vase of bowl as cookware.

 • How long does it take to make a piece of pottery?

 Good question.
 Handmade studio pottery goes through various time-consuming, labour intensive processes before it's ready to go to a new home.
 Clay is first thrown on the wheel.
-Then it has to dry out enough to be handled and trimmed (this can take a few hours in summer and days in winter...).
+Then it has to dry out enough to be trimmed (this can take a few hours in summer and days in winter...).
 After that, when it is completely dried out (this can take days or weeks, depending on temperature in the studio, size of the piece, time of year etc) it is 'bisque' fired - this turns clay hard and brittle.
 Only then can the piece be glazed and fired again, making it much more robust, waterproof and useable.
 Add to that that the kiln is only fired when it's full to save energy and you can see that a simple mug can take quite a while.
 Luckily though, it will then last more or less forever, as long as you don't drop it.
 Ceramics are among the oldest man made objects around, so waiting a few weeks to make something doesn't seem so bad.

 • What glazes do you use?

 All the glazes are mixed in the studio from raw materials.
 Glazing is science and you have to get the recipes right otherwise they don't work.
 Think of making the pot like cooking and glazing like baking.
 When you're cooking you can go freestyle, throw some things together, experiment as much as you like, taste as you go and change things.
 When you're baking you follow a recipe or else.
 Which doesn't mean you can't experiment, and I do, often.
 But experiments are done in small scale to test the glazes first rather than just using them on bigger pieces and crossing your fingers.
+My main glazes are a metallic glaze based on the FirstFive Gold recipe from Joe Thompson at Old Forge Creations, a cobalt blue, a glossy clear coat which I use on porcelain and a bright orange, which is coloured with ceramic stain.

 • What equipment do you use?